-Regarding the electromyographic activity of the RF and GM muscles, figure 6 shows 4 walking cycles for the two measurements performed (pre and post-DN); these cycles have been isolated from the total electromyographic signal collected during the 2MWT.
+Regarding the electromyographic activity of the RF and GM muscles, Graphic 3 shows 4 walking cycles for the two measurements performed (pre and post-DN); these cycles have been isolated from the total electromyographic signal collected during the 2MWT.
 There are two outstanding aspects of the results obtained, there is less RF and GM activity during walking and the patient executes the 4 cycles in a shorter time.

 This case report described the examination and treatment of a pwMS with DN in the lower extremity with the highest MAS score in the preintervention measurement.
 One of the strengths of the present report is the inclusion of electromyographic information during the 2MWT.
 This information allows us to determine the effect that the DN has on RF and GM during walking activity.
 In that way, some findings need to be discussed.

 It becomes necessary the effect of DN as Invasive Physical Therapy technique vs more aggressive treatments as a botulinic toxin.
-Although the last one was also tested to improve walking on pwMS, the best-demonstrated indication on these patients seems to be to improve Nursing cares on great disability patients (EDSS > 7), in this case, the most frequently injected muscles are adductors and hamstrings (Gallien et al., 2012).
+Although the last one was also tested to improve walking on pwMS, the best-demonstrated indication on these patients seems to be to improve Nursing cares on great disability patients (EDSS > 7), in this case, the most frequently injected muscles are adductors and hamstrings25.
 Must take into account that, in spite of its potent capacity to reduce spasticity, the toxin debilitating effects on muscle could reduce functional capacities of pwMS who already have an important weakness and fatigue pattern.

 Related to perceived pain, data are not conclusive, we found minimal changes on before and after treatment algometry, only in one of the muscles evaluated.
 In addition, the results measured with the VAS scale have also not been consistent.
 One of the possible causes of the conflicting findings is the sensitive disorders and other disease symptoms that present the patient such as neuropathic pain; nevertheless, we found an important decrease of pain sensation during first and second intervention according to VAS.
-Further studies with major sample size, randomized and with placebo use in order to have results contrast and to compare the effects with other techniques that seem to improve this output, such as TENS (Sawant et al., 2015), are needed.
+Further studies with major sample size, randomized and with placebo use in order to have results contrast and to compare the effects with other techniques that seem to improve this output, such as TENS26, are needed.

 It was remarkable the improvement of spasticity of both muscles, measured by MAS, but without change on ankle DF ROM.
 Shortening of Gastronecmius compared to soleus muscle (due to ankle DF with and without knee flexion), probably because, as in muscle pathology, the DN optimises the results when another complementary technique is added, such as stretching, neural mobilization etc. It would be convenient also to study this combined effect in order to discern the additional benefits of this technique.

-Regarding STG parameters, according to the literature (Givon et al., 2009), the pwMS walk slower and using shorter steps with a prolonged step time, comparing to healthy subjects.
+Regarding STG parameters, according to the literature3, the pwMS walk slower and using shorter steps with a prolonged step time, comparing to healthy subjects.
 Furthermore, pyramidal involvement was suggested to decrease gait velocity and step length.
 Due to the functional deterioration of the patient, it results difficult to attribute clinical importance to the improvement of these parameters, as the walker could have artefact the results.
 Despite this, during walking the RF turned more efficient thanks to Gastronecmius improvement (probably due to spasticity reduction), so we could conclude that muscle function optimizes because less muscular recruitment is necessary in order to obtain an effective response at the same stimulus.

 An important aspect was that were no sides effects with the intervention, except the pain during its application, especially on RF.
 It would be necessary further study with bigger sample size, but we should take into account that side effects risk like hematomas that could appear in anticoagulated post cerebral stroke patients will be less in pwMS.
 One of the advantages of this technique is its fast application and low cost of disposable materials (acupuncture needles).
 For this reason, if its effect would be demonstrated, this will be an interesting complementary technique to other non-pharmacological treatments for functional improvement of pwMS.

 Although the present case report presents some interesting findings of the application of DN in pwMS, there are some limitations that need to be stated.
 First, there is a lack of references values in the current literature; consequently, no firm conclusions can be drawn.
 Although the measurement was performed in the same environment and with similar parameters, the previous movement experienced by the patient and the conditions of the sEMG signals could influence the results obtained.
 Furthermore, a common limitation of the case reports is that no cause-effect relationships can be supported.
 Finally, Expectation may also play an important role in pain and functional outcomes after the use of DN.
-Hence, the placebo effect needs to be considered as a plausible mechanism for the observed effects DN (Cagnie et al., 2013).
+Hence, the placebo effect needs to be considered as a plausible mechanism for the observed effects DN28

 In conclusion, the data imply a functional improvement in walking even in the case of progressive disease, however, the changes are not conclusive in perceived pain and ROM, so it would be necessary to continue research in this field to obtain greater evidence of its results.